-No resistant varieties of I. walleriana are yet available, so landscapers and home gardeners are advised to consider including alternatives to garden impatiens into their landscape plans.
-Impatiens hybrids such as SunPatiens and the Bounce series are downy mildew resistant.
+Some impatiens series such as Beacon, Imara, SunPatiens and Bounce are downy mildew resistant and good replacements for susceptible impatiens.
+Landscapers and home gardeners may also consider including alternatives to garden impatiens in their landscape plans.
 Other suggested annual plants for shade include winged begonias (DragonWing, BabyWing), bronze-leaf and green-leaf fibrous-rooted begonia, tuberous-rooted begonia, lobelia (upright and trailing) and torenia.
 Shade annual plants with colorful foliage include, caladium, begonias, coleus, hypoestes and iresine.

 Fungicides are ineffective for downy mildew management in the landscape.
 Fungicides registered for impatiens downy mildew management in the greenhouse include products containing dimethomorph, phosphorus acid, cyazofamid, mandipropamid, mefenoxam, and oxathiapiprolin, among others.
 For a full list of products, please see the New England Greenhouse Floriculture Guide: http://ag.umass.edu/greenhouse-floriculture/publications-resources/new-england-greenhouse-floriculture-guide